Romulus: Depictions in art

 The episodes which make up the legend, most significantly that of the rape of the Sabine women, the tale of Tarpeia, and the death of Tatius have been a significant part of ancient Roman scholarship and the frequent subject of art, literature and philosophy since ancient times.
+This already began in Roman antiquity, when Romulus, together with Aeneas, was the dominant motif when it came to Rome's mythical past.

 Palazzo Magnani

 In the late 16th century, the wealthy Magnani family from Bologna commissioned a series of artworks based on the Roman foundation myth.
 The artists contributing works included a sculpture of Hercules with the infant twins by Gabriele Fiorini, featuring the patron's own face.
 The most important works were an elaborate series of frescoes collectively known as Histories of the Foundation of Rome by the Brothers Carracci: Ludovico, Annibale, and Agostino.